How To Afford To Go Travelling (That’s Actually Enjoyable)

 Take some time to think about what is important to you in life.
 What I like to do is imagine what my perfect year would be like.
 Am I sipping cocktails, developing my painting skills in a villa in Italy during summer and writing my blog from a cosy cottage surrounded by my foster cats during winter?
 The more detailed your goal is the more you’ll be able to visualise your life.

-Now you know what your dream life looks like, you’ll need to write down what you’ll need to achieve this.
+Now you know what your dream life looks like, you’ll need to write down what you need to acheive to afford to go travelling.
 This should include work tasks, personal projects, family commitments, and social activities.
 Organise the list based on what’s most important and urgent, and what can be put off for later.

 Make sure you have your dream life written or visualised somewhere you can regularly see and check-in with your goals.
 Remember, if it isn’t on your list of things you need to do to have your dream travel life, then it is not a priority.
 This will mean saying no to that ASOS order or an after-work drink.
 Focusing on your priorities means you can use your time, energy, and most importantly – money – more effectively.